Complete statutory accounts service

 statutory accounts service

-Here at Fusion Accountants, we are very proud of our prompt delivery service with minimal fuss.
-Our job is to gather all the essential paperwork, go away and do the necessary number crunching, and then turn everything around in a short period.
+At Fusion Accountants, we are very proud of our prompt delivery service with minimal fuss.
+Our job is to gather all the essential paperwork, go away and do the necessary number crunching, and prepare full accounts very quickly.

-We proactively try to complete your Corporation tax returns (or your tax returns if self-employed) within 1 to 2 weeks from receiving the relevant information you send us.
-We always file with HMRC before your deadline date (9 months after the year-end).
+We proactively try to complete your company annual accounts (or your tax returns if self-employed) within 1 to 2 weeks from receiving the relevant information you send us.
+We always file your set of accounts with HMRC before your deadline date (9 months after the year-end).

 Knowing what information is required means you will never have to worry about running around last minute to get things ready for HMRC and risk forgetting vital paperwork and possibly incurring a fine.